keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience3_15-07-2020.md

 * With the help of sequencing, we could confirm that all sequenced members of the cluster "A" are closely related to each other.

-* In addition, we were able to establish a connection the epidemological cluster "A" to the smaller cluster "AL", linked to a social event.
+* In addition, we were able to establish a connection between the epidemological cluster "A" and a smaller cluster "AL", linked to a social event.

 * However, as many samples contain the same exact version of the virus (all samples that sit on a vertical line), we are not able to infer exact transmission lines between them without the help of contact tracing.